What is the Fourier Transform of a Spatial Point Process?: Linear Smoothing

-We have already described how to de--bias $J_h(w)$ into $\widetilde{J}_h(w)$, which is a properly zero--mean quantity.
-We clearly do not need to do this as long as we stick to the Fourier grid.
-Mean correction has also been discussed by ~\cite[p.332]{daley2003introduction} to achieve analogous results to the spectral representation of time series.
-This mean correction has the advantage of letting us determine the properties of $J_h(w)$ directly, and as we chose to evaluate Bartlett's rather than Diggle's spectral estimator, we have the complex--valued quantity available to us, and can do the mean correction while still retaining a real-valued positive spectral estimate.
-Mean correction for the periodogram after squaring is more precarious, as we are not guaranteed a positive estimate.

-Having understood the periodogram point-wise in terms of its expectation, to understand how to smooth it, we also need to make sense of its variance/covariance structure.
-Smoothing requires an explicit understanding of local degrees of freedom.
-For this purpose we shall use tapered estimates, see also~\citep{walden2000unified}.
-We refer to the previous section and~\eqref{tapered} for the basic taper definitions.

-We have two possible estimators, namely the bias--corrected multi-taper estimator of~\citep{walden2000unified} as well as a multi-dimensional kernel density estimator~\citep{duong2005cross}.
+We have two clear options available to us, either smoothing the raw periodogram at the Fourier frequencies (de-biasing is not needed at the Fourier frequencies, because we defined the grid such that the bias will be 0), or by using multitapering.
+We then have two possible estimators, namely the bias--corrected multi-taper estimator of~\cite{walden2000unified} as well as a multi-dimensional kernel density estimator~\cite{duong2005cross}.
 They are both linear in the estimated spectrum.
 We shall use the periodogram rather than another estimator for the kernel density estimation, as it is easier to keep track of bias and correlation.

-We therefore define the multitaper estimator~\citep{walden2000unified} (and refer to~\citep{hanssen1997multidimensional,liu1992multiple})
+We therefore define the multitaper estimator~\cite{walden2000unified} (and refer to~\cite{hanssen1997multidimensional,liu1992multiple})

-where $ \widetilde{I}_{h_p}(w)$ is defined in~\eqref{biascorrect}.
-Choosing to use continuous tapers in~\eqref{biascorrect} is not the only option, and this definition allows for nonseparable tapers~\citep{simons2011spatiospectral}, as it does not loop over Cartesian product tapers.
-We could have calculated tapers for our spatial samples, see~\citep{wingham1992reconstruction,bronez1988spectral}, or we could have interpolated the points~\citep{das2020multitaper}.
-Neither solution is palatable, and so we have stuck with continuous space tapers evaluated at random locations.
-This is a deliberate choice, as otherwise our method would become opaque to analysis.

-If we use tapers then to avoid bias, it is necessary to debias $\widetilde{I}_{h_p}(w)$.
-If we stick to the Fourier grid, then the bias is zero and not necessary to remove.
-Thus starting from multi-dimensional kernel density estimators~\citep{duong2005cross} we instead chose a window function $W(x)$ and matrix bandwith $\bm{\Omega}$.
-We then define